Amy Freeze: Career

-During her time in Chicago, Freeze visited more than 10,000 area students each year giving weather presentations on tornadoes and other severe weather.
+During her time in Chicago, Freeze visited more than 10,000 area students each year, giving weather presentations on tornadoes and other severe weather.
 She hosted the first ever Weather Education Days for MLB's Chicago White Sox, the Chicago Cubs, and for the Chicago Wolves hockey team.
 Freeze was the first-ever female sideline reporter for Major League Soccer working for the Colorado Rapids, LA Galaxy, and the Chicago Fire.
 She also worked on the sidelines for the NFL Chicago Bears for four seasons.

 Freeze has certificate number 111 from the American Meteorological Society as a Certified Broadcast Meteorologist – she was one of the first 20 women in the world to receive this certification.
 In addition, Freeze has her National Weather Association and American Meteorological Society Seals of Approval.
-She is a 5-time National Academy of Television Arts and Sciences Emmy Award winner.
+She is a five-time National Academy of Television Arts and Sciences Emmy Award winner.

 Freeze is a runner who has completed nine marathons; she has climbed to the summit of Mount Snowdon in Wales, all seven peaks of Mount Fuji, and the summit of Mount Timpanogos.
 Freeze surfs and she is also a certified scuba diver.

-On October 6, 2021, Fox News Media announced that Freeze is joining Fox Weather as their anchor.
+On October 6, 2021, Fox News Media announced that Freeze would be joining Fox Weather as their anchor.

-In January of 2023, it was announced that Fox Weather was debuting a new day time and evening lineup.
+In January 2023, it was announced that Fox Weather was debuting a new day time and evening lineup.
 Freeze was named anchor of Weather Command from 9am—12pm.